 Message from the Police Department

-The hurricane season begins on June 1st, and for our residents who live here all year, it is important to be familiar with hurricane watches and warnings, in order to be prepared, and understand the necessary actions that need to be taken in the event a storm threatens the area.
+As we get into the hurricane season it is important that we are familiar with hurricane Watches and Warnings, in order to be prepared and understand the necessary actions that need to be taken in the event a storm threatens us.

 A Hurricane Watch indicates that hurricane storm conditions are possible in the specified geographic areas within 48 hours.